GentleDell/Omni-stereo-dense-reconstruction/README.md

 ## File Formats

-Each workspaec folder is orgnized as follow:
+If the 'debug_mod' is set to True, some intermediate files will be saved to the workspace folder, including cubic views, omni depth, omni cost and patch matching stereo workspace.
+The workspaec folder is orgnized as follow:
 ```
 workspace                   # can be set by "--workspace=/path/to/workspace"
 │